ValgulNecron/kasuki/readme.md

     - [X] Create a parser because some desc uses html and not markdown. — Done.
 Will need to check to be sure all is done.
     - [ ] Poll feature with custom choice and a graph afterward for comparison.
-    - [ ] Figure out the necessary deps to work.
-Once found, change the dockerfile to use an ubuntu base image to reduce size
+    - [X] Figure out the necessary deps to work.
+Once found, change the dockerfile to use an ubuntu base image to reduce size — Done.
     - [ ] Better error handling.
+Different error message, type and replies everytime not in certain condition.

 - Anime submodule:
     - [X] Finish comparison function.